ShipEngine/connect-website/localization.md

 ============

 Localization, also referred to as `l10n`, is the process of adapting a product or content to a specific locale or market.
 Language translation is one of many aspects of localizing your application for various markets.
-In anticipation of an upcoming localization feature, the structure of a [ShipEngine Integration Platform](./index.md) application allows you to provide localization information for certain aspects of your application.
+In anticipation of an upcoming localization feature, the structure of a [ShipEngine Connect](./index.md) application allows you to provide localization information for certain aspects of your application.
 This allows for localization of any of the [BCP 47 supported languages](https://tools.ietf.org/html/bcp47).